yodkwtf/python-mastery-101/09-Lambdas&BuiltInFunctions/notes.md

 - it basically filters out values out of a collection based on the lambda
 - takes 2 argument, a function (usually lambda) and an iterable collection
 - runs lambda for each iterable and returns a collection called _filter object_
-- filter object only the values that return true to the lambda
+- filter object has only the values that return true to the lambda

 ```py
 # Filter out the evens from the list